flamerten/OrcatechDHTracker/README.md

 This is the GitHub repository for the Dining Hall Capacity Tracking project.

-The process has been documented this report: [Orcatech DH Project Report](./Orcatech_DHProject_Report.md)
+The process has been documented in this report: [Orcatech DH Project Report](./Orcatech_DHProject_Report.md)

 The remaining contents of the repository are arranged as follows: